Campus Active Directory

 - Offers mechanisms for centralized desktop management.

-There are multiple AD environments in use across MSU.
 The purpose of the central CampusAD is to migrate all these environments into a single AD forest to provide university-wide benefits.

 About 1,900 accounts adopt MSU CampusAD a year.
 CampusAD is used by IT Services, former AIS Active Directory clients, and other MSU units.